OmerNeter/tweets_politics_project/README.md

 7. *** the .ipynb_checkpoints folders are old code, which were not deleted, but generally include code and images that were not the last version used in the manuscript.
 Also the "old-files" include backup and older versions of the project.

 8. The code was produce by Omer Neter while Alon Sela suggested the directions and methods as well as supervised.

+Zendoo DOI
+10.5281/zenodo.10805274